tsg-iitkgp/OnBoarding/README.md

 ### What Once Nominated?

-Once nominated, the new TechCord should immediately go through the README of this repository and ask the previous TechCord to grant him the permission to view the [credentials' sheet](https://docs.google.com/spreadsheets/d/1suD221YejD_cHQhJqkA_lA9eyM3Id4dPr3Grjf3-wQk/edit#gid=0).
+Once nominated, the new TechCord should immediately go through the README of this repository and ask the previous TechCord to grant him the permission to view the crendentials' sheet.

 Ethically, the newly nominated person should also gather experience of the former TechCord and Assisstant TechCords and learn from their mistakes and experience and take a note of the projects they have been working on.